coupergateway/couper-examples/backend-validation/README.md

 # Backend Validation

-This type of validation is meant to work with upstream api endpoints.
+This type of validation is meant to work with upstream API endpoints.
 The basic use-case is to prevent invalid requests and responses between Couper and its backend origin respectively.
-This could be a requirement of the origin api or yourself.
+This could be a requirement of the origin API or yourself.
 Couper uses the [OpenAPI 3 standard](https://www.openapis.org/) to load the definitions from a given document.

 ## Configuration